 The Scottish Council is our overarching governance body representing members across the country.
-It meets once a year at our AGM to receive the Board's Annual Report, take any constitutional decisions and set the membership subscription.
+It meets once a year at our AGM to receive the Board's Annual Report and take any constitutional decisions.
 The Council also elects our Chair and Board members.

-The Scottish Council delegates management to our Board of Trustees who make decisions and ensure they’re carried out.
+The Scottish Council consists of all adult members in Scouts Scotland and delegates management to our Board of Trustees who make decisions and ensure they’re carried out.

 Board of trustees

 Our Trustees meet at least four times a year along with our Chief Executive.
 At each meeting, the Chief Executive reports on progress against the targets of our strategic plan and how the money is being spent against the budgets the Trustees have agreed.

 Key functions and responsibilities include:

 - Ensuring compliance and standards in all aspects of governance including financial, organisational and risk management

 The Board of Trustees is made up of: